AdvaitDeochakke/DataDriven_LCK_Analysis/README.md

 We then run RFE on the data for each role, and get a list of representative columns.
 These supports help us to minimize noise in the dataset.

 ## Models
-We use three main divisions of model, whose performance we evalute with the loss function of mean squared error, and a secondary evaluation with MAPE and R2_score
+Our model is divided into three main categories: Neural Networks, Traditional ML Models, and an Ensemble Model.
+To evaluate the performance of these models, we use the mean squared error loss function, along with secondary evaluations using MAPE and R2_score.

 ### Neural Networks
-We use a total of 5 models for checking performance.
-A basic LSTM with a linear activation function, a basic LSTM with sigmoid activation function, a stacked LSTM with Dropout layer, a Convolution, and simple RNN.
-We train a version of each based on the role data, for a total of 25 such models.
-For each neural network, we plot and see how our prediction corresponds to the actual MVP 'ranking'.

-We see that our neural networks are typically extremely poor in evaluating Top and Support players, while being ~okay for the other roles.
+For our Neural Networks, we use a total of five models, including a basic LSTM with a linear activation function, a basic LSTM with sigmoid activation function, a stacked LSTM with a Dropout layer, a Convolution, and a simple RNN.
+We train a version of each based on role data, resulting in a total of 25 models.
+For each neural network, we plot and analyze how our prediction corresponds to the actual MVP ranking.
+However, we find that our neural networks are not as effective in evaluating Top and Support players as they are for other roles.

 ### Traditional ML Models
-We use XGRegressor, RF, SVR, KNN, and GPK here.
-They are executed similarly to above, and we find that they are typically performing similar to our NN models.

-They have lower MAPEs, a bit higher MSE (loss), and similar or better R2 score.
-Especially in the Top and Support roles, our ML models seems to perform significantly better in accordance with expert rankings.
+In addition to our Neural Networks, we also employ Traditional ML Models, including XGRegressor, RF, SVR, KNN, and GPK.
+These models are executed in a similar manner to the neural networks, and we find that they typically perform similarly to our NN models.
+They have lower MAPEs, slightly higher MSE (loss), and similar or better R2 score.
+Interestingly, our ML models seem to perform significantly better in ranking Top and Support roles, in accordance with expert rankings.

 ### Why we dont care about the actual number output
-Our final goal is ranking players within their role, not giving a prediction of MVP points.
-We have a good model as long as our final rankings are good.
+Our final goal is to rank players within their role, rather than predicting MVP points.
+Therefore, the actual number output from the models is not a major concern.
+We believe our models are effective as long as the final rankings are accurate.

-Another point is that some models are better at ranking certain roles compared to others, so we desire a collection of models to capture the various aspects involved.

 ### Third and Final, Ensemble Model
-We create a VotingRegressor to combine our Traditional ML model.
-To incorporate our Keras Neural Networks, we pass the outputs from the networks as a form of feature along with the other selected features.
-We thus augment the dataset and send them to the Voting Regressor to get a final output.
+Finally, we create an Ensemble Model using a VotingRegressor to combine our Traditional ML models.
+To incorporate our Keras Neural Networks, we pass the outputs from the networks as a feature along with the other selected features.
+By augmenting the dataset in this manner, we can send the combined features to the Voting Regressor to obtain a final output.

 ## Rankings
-We use a threefold system to arrive onto the final rankings for our players.
-We incorporate our model's rankings, rankings based on the percentile for players under their selected features, and the expert selected list.

-First, we take the ranks based on the expert ratings (MVP Points).
-Its just simply sorting by MVP Points within the role, and then assignning ranks.

-Next, we take the percentile ranks.
-We define these as the average of the ranks for the given player compared to their peers, for the selected features of their role.
-After taking the average, we sort and convert it to a true ranking.

-Finally, we use our ensemble model to get an output of 'MVP points', which we utilize in the same manner as the first ranking scheme.

-Lastly, we combine them, average, and convert to a true ranking.
+Rankings are determined using a threefold system.
+First, expert ratings (MVP Points) are used to assign ranks within each role.
+Next, percentile ranks are calculated by comparing a player's rank to their peers for selected features of their role.
+The ensemble model is used to calculate MVP points, which are used to assign a third set of ranks.
+Finally, the three sets of ranks are combined, averaged, and converted into a final true ranking.

 ## Results
 To validate our model and rankings, we use the LCK All-Pro Teams as a form of checking the Top 3 players under each role.
 For our purposes, we use the full data from 2015-2022 LCK in the training process, and will now use data from LCK 2023 Spring to test our model.